Welcome to our Forest School!

 The pictures below will give you a flavour of some of the exciting experiences children have had in our Forest School.
 To find out more, look at our year group pages and on your child's class dojo page.

-Every Wednesday our Nursery children spend the full nursery session outdoors in our Forest School area.
+Every Thursday our Nursery and Reception children spend the full morning/afternoon session outdoors in our Forest School area.
 The children explore the area, investigate natural materials and closely observe the world around them, such as; plants, animals and insects.
-The children complete various activties that support their resilience, team building skills and support them to take small risks and challenges.
+The children complete various activities collaboratively which support their resilience, team building skills and support them to take small risks and challenges.